lycheeverse/lycheeverse.github.io/home.md

 lychee .
 ```

-This _recursively_ check all links in all supported files inside the current
+This _recursively_ checks all links in all supported files inside the current
 directory.

 ## Advanced Usage